 Base plates.
 One thing that worried me about the MLBs was the inserts in the base plates.
 They’re the type that don’t have separate holes for each screw (see picture).
 I always thought that they would slide around.
 In contrast I really like the definite holes on the Burton plates.
 Solid.
 However, the MLB bindings never moved.
 It was never a problem.

 Comfort – this is what sets the two bindings apart.
 I don’t like to diss the MLBs, but in comparison to the Cartels they were uncomfortable.
+Even in my extremely comfortable DC boots.
 The Burton Capstrap owns.
 It’s simple really, with the cap strap you don’t ever squash your toes; no pain and no pins and needles.
 It’s not just the cap strap though, the Cartels have an ankle strap that is shaped to fit around the ankle – the superstrap.
 I don’t think this is a gimmick… it really makes a difference by distributing the pressure.
 The MLB ankle strap is kinda-flat, so when I cranked them up they made my foot ache.

 Maybe I have my bindings too tight?
 Maybe I’m being a wimp?
 Maybe it’s just me and other people experience these bindings in a different way.
 But that’s the point, in my opinion the Cartels easily outscore the MLBs when it comes to comfort.
 If I sat around waiting on the hill I had to loosen off the straps…